ChanLiang/Simple-BART/README.md

 # BART
-An simple tool to finetune BART.
+A simple tool to finetune BART.

 #### Environment
 ```bash